ParthLokhande/NASA-RUL-Assignment/README.md

-# NASA-RUL-Assignment
-#Predictive Maintenance Using LSTM and GRU on NASA Turbofan Engine Dataset
+# Predictive Maintenance Using LSTM and GRU on NASA Turbofan Engine Dataset
 **Project Overview**

 This project implements predictive maintenance by predicting the Remaining Useful Life (RUL) of aircraft engines using two types of neural networks: Long Short-Term Memory (LSTM) networks and Gated Recurrent Units (GRU).
 The NASA CMAPSS Turbofan Engine dataset is utilized to develop and compare the performance of these models.